Shubham0315/GIT-Commands/Interview.md

 36. How to squash last N commits into single commit?
 - To squash last N commits into single commit in git, you can use interactive rebase.
 It allows to combine multiple commits into one while preserving cleaner commit history.
-- If we want to write new commit message from scratch :- git reset --fost HEAD N
+- If we want to write new commit message from scratch :- git reset --soft HEAD N

 37. git cherry pick
 - Used to introduce particular commit from one branch within repo onto diff branch